 Biography: Dr. Suzanne Rivera

 Dr. Suzanne M. Rivera became Macalester College’s 17th president on June 1, 2020.
-Having worked in higher education for 25 years, Dr. Rivera is an accomplished leader, instructor, researcher, and scholar.
+Having worked in higher education for more than 25 years, Dr. Rivera is an accomplished leader, instructor, researcher, and scholar.
 She is an advocate for social justice and brings a strong commitment to inclusion and equity to her role as president.

 Prior to her appointment at Macalester, Rivera was the Vice President for Research and Technology Management at Case Western Reserve University in Cleveland, Ohio.
 She also served on the faculty in the Departments of Bioethics and Pediatrics at CWRU, leading original research projects funded by the National Institutes of Health, the federal Office of Research Integrity, and The Cleveland Foundation.